John-Allard/treemble-site/docs/use-cases.md

   Merge clades from different studies into a single “supertree,” or rapidly sketch alternative hypotheses for topology testing.

 - **Whiteboard→Analysis workflow**
-  Snap a photo of a rough draft on a whiteboard or paper, extract its Newick, then feed it directly into R, Python, or open it in MEGA, FigTree,or other phylogenetics software.
+  Snap a photo of a rough draft on a whiteboard or paper, extract its Newick, then feed it directly into R, Python, or open it in MEGA, FigTree, or other phylogenetics software.

 - **Interactive hypothesis generation**
   Quickly sketch variations on a backbone tree to explore how different topologies affect downstream statistics.